 The Council has a Clerk, who is also the Responsible Financial Officer, and deals with all administration matters, and to whom all correspondence should be addressed.

-Council meetings are held on the third Wednesday of every month, except for August and December.
+Council meetings are held on the fourth Wednesday of every month, except for August and December.
 There are also Committee meetings, such as Finance, held at various intervals.

 Cornelly Community Council is responsible for Maudlam Allotments, which is a site consisting of 36 plots.
 Any residents of Cornelly, Maudlam or Kenfig who are interested in renting a plot at the allotments should contact the Clerk and she will add their name to the waiting list.